- it is more practical to buy a laptop than a desktop, Windows operating system will be more convenient for studies than Mac (macOS) or Linux

 - in Europe you can buy very good laptop for studies for around 400-700 euros

-Considering the pace of development of tech and digital transformation of many fields and education itself, it is desirable that student already has own computer as early as possible.
-But which one – a desktop computer or a laptop?
+Considering the pace of development of tech and digital transformation of many fields and education itself, it is desirable that any student already has her/his own personal computer as early as possible.
+But which one – a desktop or a laptop?
 It should be recognized that desktop computers are losing popularity for simpler applications, and laptops are becoming more popular and are increasingly seen in schools, universities and workplaces.
 Nowadays, they are quite powerful, easy to use, and most importantly, they provide portability and convenience to work at almost anywhere.
 A laptop is now a must-have for a pupil or a students, because without it, learning becomes limited and without interactive capabilities.
 It should be noted that neither a tablet nor a smartphone can fully replace a laptop.

 Let the student “tune” his/her computer.

 MacBooks with their standardized and inelastic configurations and not so flexible macOS operating system could not be the most practical choice as the first computer of a student, particularly when it comes to the price.
 Of the more popular operating systems, Linux and Windows could be more practical.
 Linux (its distributions like Ubuntu, Linux Mint or others) is free and relatively more stable, but for comfortable usage it requires additional knowledge and skills that a student could lack.
 Thus, it could be more practical to start with Windows as it supports many popular applications and devices, actively used in academic and business world and is rather easy in setup and use.

 You should keep in mind that with the development of digital and coding skills, student will be most probably interested in experimenting with the pc/laptop and can install two operating systems one one laptop.
 Professional programmers, for example, should know all three major operating systems well and be able to develop applications for those.